ilovespectra/portals/avatars/README.md

 ```
 &glbavatar2022=true
 ```
-If you've been given a GLB of your TNEC avatar, you can import it directly in the Portals loading screen and it will work perfectly.
-If you'd like to import your character as a GLB or NPC, that may take a little extra work.
+If you've been given a GLB of your TNEC avatar, you can import it directly in the Portals loading screen and it will work perfectly.<br><br><i>[Dont have one?](https://github.com/ilovespectra/portals/edit/main/avatars/README.md#want-a-tnec-avatar)</i><br><br> If you'd like to import your character as a GLB or NPC, that may take a little extra work.
 I'll show you how to make it happen.

 ## Download Blender